(Please note: this article is fictitious)

 Debt help from StepChange Debt Charity

-If you feel like you may have feelings of anxiety or depression due to money worries, why don’t you go through our online counselling service.
+If you feel like you may have feelings of anxiety or depression due to money worries, why don’t you go through our online debt advice service.

 As with Miss Ryan in the story above the feeling of doing something about your debts can bring overwhelming confidence and a great sense of achievement.
 Contact us today to discuss the best plan of action.